turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

-﻿# Advanced e-voting DApp using Avalanche Fuji C-chain, Trufflesuite and ReactJS
+# Advanced e-voting DApp using Avalanche Fuji C-chain, Trufflesuite and ReactJS

 ## Introduction

 In the last tutorial on [Making a basic e-voting DApp on Avalanche's Fuji C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle), we have learnt how to deploy a smart contract on Avalanche's Fuji C-Chain using Trufflesuite.
-Along with that we have also coded the client-side application, to easily interact with smart contracts.
+Along with that, we have also coded the client-side application, to easily interact with smart contracts.

 Today, in this tutorial, we will be building a more advanced e-voting `dApplication`, in which we will not only interact with pre-deployed smart contracts, but will also deploy the contracts in runtime, and would interact with them using their contract address.
-This time we will be using ReactJS for building the client side of this dapp and Trufflesuite framework for deployment purpose.
+This time we will be using ReactJS for building the client-side of this dapp and Trufflesuite framework for deployment purpose.

 For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications \(dapps\) on the EVM.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how Truffle can be used with Avalanche's C-Chain, which is an instance of the EVM.

 ## Prerequisites

-You've created an [Avalanche DataHub](https://datahub.figment.io/sign_up?service=avalanche) account and are familiar with [Avalanche's architecture](https://docs.avax.network/learn/platform-overview).
-Along with that, you've have followed the tutorial on [Making a basic e-voting DApp on Avalanche's Fuji C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle), though for the sake of completeness, we will be covering everything from start.
+* You've created an [Avalanche DataHub](https://datahub.figment.io/sign_up?service=avalanche) account.
+* You are familiar with [Avalanche's architecture](https://docs.avax.network/learn/platform-overview).
+* You have followed the tutorial on [Making a basic e-voting DApp on Avalanche's Fuji C-Chain](https://learn.figment.io/network-documentation/avalanche/tutorials/making-evoting-dapp-on-avalanche-c-chain-using-truffle), though for the sake of completeness, we will be covering everything from start.

 ## Requirements